 Intuitively, one would expect the minimalist's strategy to result in the lowest possible expected number of coins.
 Indeed this is the case; let $g(n)$ be the number of coins in the greedy partition of $n$.
 Fix a spending strategy that yields an irreducible, aperiodic Markov chain.
-Let $e(n)$ be the long-term conditional expected number of coins in the spender's wallet, given that the total value of the wallet is $n$ cents.
+Let $e(n)$ be the long-term expected number of coins in the spender's wallet, conditional on the (long-term) total value being $n$ cents.
 Since $g(n)$ is the minimum number of coins required to have exactly $n$ cents, $e(n) \geq g(n)$ for all $0 \leq n \leq 99$.
 Since the price $c$ is uniformly distributed, the total value $n$ is uniformly distributed, and therefore the long-term expected number of coins is

-Similarly, in the toy currency from Section~\ref{Markov chains}, the expected number of coins for the minimalist spender is $1$, which is less than the expected number $\frac{9}{8}$ for the spending strategy we considered.

 However, the minimalist spender's behavior is not very realistic.
 Suppose the wallet state is $\{5\}$ and the price is $79$.
 Few people would hand the cashier the nickel in this situation, even though doing so would reduce the number of coins in their wallet after the transaction by $2$.
 So let us consider a more realistic strategy.